 To empower children and young people with the skills and attributes they need to become successful adults.

-At Woodlands we believe that learning is a life-long journey and we aim to inspire and support our children and young people to achieve their full potential.
+At Woodlands we believe that learning is a lifelong journey and we aim to inspire and support our students to achieve their full potential.
 Our curriculum offer is tailored to the individual needs of the young person.
-Our broad and balanced curriculum focuses on functional learning and incorporates life-skills to support and promote independence.
-Woodlands School provides a vibrant, fun and inclusive educational and therapeutic community where all members, students, their families and staff, are continuously learning together.
+Our broad and balanced curriculum focuses on functional learning and incorporates life skills to support and promote independence.
+Woodlands Secondary School provides a vibrant fun and inclusive learning community where all members, students, families and staff are continuously learning together.

 At Woodlands we keep the young person at the centre of everything we do, working closely with parents, professionals and other stakeholders to ensure that every opportunity is maximised.

 At Woodlands we aim to:

 - Promote functional communication skills, including the use of alternative and augmentative communication (AAC).

 - Facilitate student voice and listen to what students say, what matters to them and what makes them feel safe.